mrispoli24/mrispoli24.github.io/_posts/2014-08-01-adaptive-vs-responsive.md

 {% endhighlight %}

-Not too much of a difference there, but in terms of behavior, min/max-width will work when the browser is resized, whereas min/max-device-width requires a mobile device or simulator to trigger.
+Not too much of a difference there, but in terms of behavior, `min/max-width` will work when the browser is resized, whereas `min/max-device-width` requires a mobile device or simulator to trigger.
 For this reason device detection is often the most bothersome to work with.
-It also does not account for a user using a smaller browser window on their desktop or laptop, forcing an often bothersome horizontal scroll.
+It also does not account for a user using a smaller browser window on their desktop or laptop, causing a bothersome horizontal scroll.
 For the best user experience, and adherence to true responsive design principles we are seeing window-size detection become most popular.

-But how do we define these terms simply?
+But then how do we define these terms simply?

 ### .The Spectrum Defined

-Going back to the geometry example, I see a few major definitions, or buzz words if you will, each nesting within one another like Russian matryoshka dolls.
+Going back to the geometry example, what I propose are a few major definitions, or buzz words if you will, each nesting within one another like Russian matryoshka dolls.
+A spectrum highlights the gray areas that we see as sites slowly bring themselves into the mobile era.

 #### Mobile Optimized